The Ultimate Guide to Webflow Analytics

 • Google Analytics – Google's analytics tool is still the best when it comes to tracking users, and it's the subject of this article, along with the Google Tag Manager.

 Please remember that new tools might become available in the future that could further facilitate tracking your visitors.
-Therefore, to check all available options, visit this page on Webflow University.
+Therefore, to check all available options, visit this page on Webflow University for integrations and Webflow Apps for apps.

 Setting up Google Analytics in Webflow

-Here’s how you can quickly set up Google Analytics in your Webflow project.
+How you can set it up in your Webflow project.

 1. Go to your Dashboard and click Project Settings → Integrations.